belindadunu/deployment4/README.md

 ## Issues

 ### Error installing Jenkins - "GPG key retrieval failed"
+- Initially got "GPG key retrieval failed" error during Jenkins apt installation.
-- This was likely due to a change in Jenkins apt repos for the weekly release.
+- Troubleshooting showed the Jenkins apt repo changed for a recent release.
+- Fixed by purging old Jenkins cached packages, installing latest Java version, re-adding the Jenkins repo, and reinstalling.
 - I resolved this by removing Jenkins cache, re-installing Java versions, and reinstalling the packages.

-### Incorrect application port
+### Inaccessible application
-- My initial attempts to access the app failed because I was using port 5000.
+- After deployment, attempts to access the application failed.
-- The Flask app was actually on port 8000.
+- Debugging revealed the EC2 security group was still blocking port 8000.
-- I had to restart the EC2 instance and navigate to port 8000 in order to resolve.

-### IAM Role
+- Updated the security group rules to open ingress to port 8000.
+- The application became accessible again after the security group change.

+### CloudWatch agent setup
+- CloudWatch metrics were not showing up in the console after installing the agent.
+- Realized the agent didn't have the required IAM permissions to send metrics.
-- I needed to attach the IAM Role and policy in order for the agent to send metrics and logs to Amazon CloudWatch.
+- Attached the CloudWatchAgentServerPolicy managed policy for the instance role.
+- Agent started pushing metrics after several minutes.

 ![Screen Shot 2023-10-01 at 3 08 52 PM](https://github.com/belindadunu/deployment4/assets/139175163/2cb19fe6-a752-495c-9a0c-48a60daf9f79)
 ![Screen Shot 2023-10-01 at 3 09 57 PM](https://github.com/belindadunu/deployment4/assets/139175163/8af23e6e-ca87-4c3e-80b1-02e58d2e92a3)